 3. Two years from now, if you’re part of our company, how will you judge if your time here has been a success?

-This is a variation of the famous question, “What are your goals for the next 1 or 2 years” but framed specifically around if they accept the position at the company.
-It reframes the candidate thoughts which would normally be only around his personal goals, to align them side by side with the company.
+This is a variation of the famous question, “What are your goals for the next 2 years” but framed specifically around their position in the company.
+It reframes the candidate thoughts which would normally be only around only his personal goals, to align them side by side with the company.

-The goal is to dive into what kind of career the candidate is looking for, often this will revolve around mastering technical skills, but sometimes this also leads to talk about management roles, that can help you understand what would be the medium-term candidate path within the company.
+The goal is to dive into what kind of career the candidate is looking for, often this will revolve around mastering technical skills, but sometimes this also leads to talk about management, that can help you understand what would be the medium-term candidate path within the company.

-As I said earlier, my intent with those questions is to have a meaningful discussion around the candidate values, this provides me with a better understanding of the values this individual would embody, and which company values he would lack the most.
+The intent with those questions is to have a meaningful discussion around the candidate values; this provides with a better understanding of the values this individual would embody, and which company values he would lack the most.